Transavia: Post-COVID developments and fleet renewal

 Like other leisure airlines, Transavia was greatly impacted by the outbreak of the COVID-19 epidemic, and the worldwide travel disruptions that followed.
 Transavia noted a loss of 299 million euros in 2020.
 From 2021 onwards, the airline gradually started to recover from the crisis, as international air travel started to recover again.

 In December 2021, Transavia announced that the fleet is to be renewed with Airbus A320neo family aircraft.
 Together with its parent company Air France-KLM, an order was placed for 100 aircraft with 60 additional options.
 On 19 December 2023, the first Airbus A321neo aircraft was delivered which entered service with the airline some days later.

 Corporate affairs

 Head office

-The TransPort Building houses the head offices of Transavia and Martinair.
+The TransPort Building housed the head offices of Transavia and Martinair from 2010 to 2026.